RichardCoffee/attachment-import/README.md

 ## FAQ

-Not one.
-It would be rude of me to say 'Don't ask either', so I won't say it.
-You can ask.
-I might even answer.
+No, I don't think it does that.
+Sorry :(

 ## Changelog

 ### 0.1.0
 * Initial write-up of core code.
-Non-function right now, just takes up space.
+Non-functional right now, just takes up space.